devdatalab/paper-justice/README.md

 # paper-judicial-bias-india

 ## Overview
-These code and data files replicate the results in "Measuring Gender and Religious Bias in the Indian Judiciary," by Elliot Ash et al. (2021).
+These code and data files replicate the results in "Measuring Gender and Religious Bias in the Indian Judiciary," by Elliot Ash, Sam Asher, Aditi Bhowmick, Daniel Chen, Tanaya Devi, Christoph Goessman, Paul Novosad, Bilal Siddiqi (2021).
 A working paper version of the manuscript can be found here.

 ---
 ## Replication Code and Data for Judicial bias (India, 2021)